Lynnhan95/contour-vis/README.md

 4. Compare medial axis computation result with Junhan's maximum intersect circle.
 5. Guojun will look at "region with multiple center" implementation.

+### Schedule for Februrary:
+1. Fine tune sliding window algorithm for color mapping;
+2. Cope with sharp corners within the polygon for better segmentation;
+3. Prepare samples for human subject study, including: 3 samples for training; 4 complex boundary for matching task; one adjacent boundaries sample for demonstration.

 ## Algorithm about
+0. Data processign with Shapely and geoPandas in Python, also maptool online for adjacent boundary simplification.

 1. Interpolate point on path evenly:

 ![even_points](./src/assets/even_points.jpg)